 Outer Banks

 The OBX golf rotation punches above its weight.
-Currituck is a proper Rees Jones test with sound views and elevation change you do not expect on a barrier island.
-Nags Head has a links character that earns comparisons to Scotland without being hyperbolic about it.
-The value prop is real: four rounds here cost less than one round at many Scottsdale courses.
-The trade-off is no Top 100 course and a trip structure that requires a car and some tolerance for beach traffic in summer.
+Currituck Club is a proper Rees Jones test with sound views and elevation change you do not expect on a barrier island.
+Nags Head Golf Links earns honest comparison to links-adjacent conditions without hyperbole.
+The value per round is real.
+The trip works best structured around a house rental rather than a hotel stay.

 Courses included